wp-plugins/login-sidebar-widget/readme.txt

 = For any kind of problem =

-Please submit your queries here http://aviplugins.com/support.php
+1. Please email me demoforafo@gmail.com.
+Contact me http://aviplugins.com/contact.php

-You can write comments directly to my plugins page.
+2. Or you can write comments directly to my plugins page.
 Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

 * If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
 Sample .PO file can be downloaded from <a href="http://aviplugins.com/language-sample/lwa-es_ES.po">here</a>